tbensky/PhysicsLabs/README.md

 ### Data Taking

 The Data folder contains pairs of images, like `001_drop.jpg` and `001_crater.jpg`.
-Each pair shows the drop height of a small metal ball and an image of the resulting crater, with a ruler placed on top of it.
+Each pair shows the drop height of a small iron ball and an image of the resulting crater, with a ruler placed on top of it.
 Ball parameters:

 * Record all uncertainties in the drop height and crater diameter.